Barba-Q/tumbleweed-noob-tool/README.md

 ## Usage:
 - From most graphical file managers:

-    Simply download and start the script.
+    Simply download and start the script inside the tar.gz.
 Make sure it's executable.
+    You can "Install" it by execute the install.sh.
+It will copy all the files to /usr/share/... to have a global service and menu entry

 - From Terminal:

-    sh $PATH/ktnt_09.sh
+    sh $PATH/install.sh
 ##

 ## Requirements:
 - xterm
 - zenity

-(both should be preinstalled with openSuse Tumbleweed, script will check for both anyways and inform you if something is missing)
+(both should be preinstalled with openSuse Tumbleweed, script will check for both anyways and inform you if something is missing; Zenity will be installed right away within the script)
 ##

 ## Changelog:
+1..0
+- Fixed failure on codec installation
+- Script now installable

 0.95
 - Some minor cleanup
 - Fixed Systemupgrade